qianl15/openfaas-labs/fission/README.md

 ```

 #### Install Fission

+##### Use Fission public release
 It is pretty simple to use their release packet:
 ```
 helm install --namespace fission https://github.com/fission/fission/releases/download/0.7.2/fission-all-0.7.2.tgz
 ```
 The fission namespace in Kubernetes is `fission`, and the functions namespace is `fission-function`.

+##### Build from scratch
+If you changed some files inside fission and wanted to re-compile and install fission,
+you can follow the instructions [here](https://docs.fission.io/0.7.2/installation/installation/).
+But that instruction is not 100% correct.
+Here are my experiences:
+    1. Install `go` (I installed go version 1.10)
+    2. Install `glide`
+        ```
+        sudo add-apt-repository ppa:masterminds/glide && sudo apt-get update sudo apt-get install glide
+        ```
+    3. Clone fission to your `$GOPATH/src/github.com/fission/fission`
+        You can put our submodule `fission` to that directory.
+        ```
+        cd $GOPATH/src/github.com/fission/fission
+        glide install -v
+        ```
+    4. Build fission server and an image.
+Change the docker hub account to your
+        own account, don't push to `fission` account.
+And remember to pass the
+        version tag, otherwise, pods cannot find correct images.
+        ```
+        pushd fission-bundle
+        sudo ./push.sh 0.7.2
+        ```
+    5. Finally, use helm to install fission.
+Run command from top fission directory.
+        ```
+        helm install --set "image=<docker hub name>/fission-bundle,pullPolicy=IfNotPresent,analytics=false" charts/fission-all --namespace fission
+        ```
+    6. If you want to update CLI too, build with (from top fission directory):
+        ```
+        cd fission && go install
+        ```

 #### Install Fission CLI
 On a remote/master machine, you can install the CLI by using their release download.